ruby-processing/JRubyArt/_objects/instance.md

 ---
 layout: post
 title:  "Instance Variable"
-keywords: attr_reader, @, instane
+keywords: attr_reader, @, instance
 ---
 A instance variable in ruby has a name beginning with `@`.
-It often makes sense for it to be initialised at `setup` (not necessarily in the loop could be called method).
+It often makes sense for it to be initialised at `setup` (not necessarily in the loop could be set in a called method).

 ```ruby
 def setup